Mideas-Touch/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task 5 -adds execute permission to the owner of the file hello Task 6 -adds execute permission to the owner and the group owner, and read permission to other users, to the file hello Task 7 -adds execution permission to the owner, the group owner and the other users, to the file hello
+Task 5 -adds execute permission to the owner of the file hello Task 6 -adds execute permission to the owner and the group owner, and read permission to other users, to the file hello Task 7 -adds execution permission to the owner, the group owner and the other users, to the file hello Task 8 -Sets no permissions for both owner and group, but all permissions for other users Task 9 -Sets the mode of ther file to -rwxr-x-wx